mariamzhamakochyan/Linux-Emulator/README.md

 - Symbolic and hard linking: Users can create symbolic and hard links between files and directories using the `ln` command.
 - SSH server connection: Users can connect to a remote server using the `ssh` command.
 - Additional commands: The terminal emulator also supports additional commands such as `cat`, `sort`, `uniq`, `grep`, `wc`, `head`, `tail`, `tee` (and `>`), `cp`, `cal`, `date`, `man`, `whoami`, `mv`, and `rm`.
-- Clearing the terminal screen using `clean`
+- Clearing the terminal screen using `clear`
 - Exam mode: Students can take a test using the built-in exam mode by typing `exam`.

 ## Usage